marijnh/Eloquent-JavaScript/08_error.md

 We are immediately told that something is wrong.
 This is helpful.

-Fortunately, constructors created with the `class` notation will always complain if they are called without `new`, making this less of a problem even in non-strict mode.
+Fortunately, constructors created with the `class` notation will always complain if they are called without `new`, making this less of a problem even in nonstrict mode.

 {{index parameter, [binding, naming], "with statement"}}